Transparency and documentation

 • At the same time, there is general recognition of the growing reporting burden on businesses.
 The EC ran a public consultation on evaluating its Directive on Administrative Cooperation (the DAC), covering DAC1 to DAC6, in line with its promise to declutter reporting requirements in the EU.
 To follow on this promise, the EC has recently released a draft proposal for the ninth iteration of the Directive on Administrative Cooperation (DAC9), aiming to ease MNEs filing obligations under the EU Pillar Two directive.

-• Timing: as these are voluntary standards, there is no fixed deadline for adoption, however, groups are increasingly focusing on tax transparency.
+• Timing: the above-mentioned voluntary standards have no fixed deadline for adoption, however, groups are increasingly focusing on tax transparency.
 The EU PCBCR directive applies from the start date of the first financial year beginning on or after 22 June 2024.
-The Australian PCBCR rules are expected to apply from 1 July 2024.
+The Australian PCBCR rules apply from 1 July 2024.
 The DAC9 proposal was released on the 28 October 2024.
 Once adopted by the EU Council, member states would have until 31 December 2025 to implement DAC9.

 Resources (click to open)